 In the Fall, all sides play league competition on Saturdays from late August through November in Western Pennsylvania, Western New York, Ohio, Michigan, Indiana, and Illinois .
 During the Spring, competition varies between friendly test matches, social tournaments or tours, and Select Side (Union All-Star) competition.
 In the Summer months of June and July, the Club runs Rugby 7’s programming for area senior, collegiate and high school players.
 Our senior men compete in National Championship qualifiers and open tournaments while the women currently participate only in open tournaments.

-In addition to senior level rugby, the Pittsburgh Forge is dedicated to fostering and promoting rugby at the youth, high school and collegiate levels.
-Currently, many Forge players and alumni serve the area rugby community by coaching programs at various levels, administrating both locally and regionally, and by refereeing.
-The Forge is also actively seeking to expand youth and high school rugby programming within the City of Pittsburgh and its suburbs in addition to holding programing that benefits existing clubs as well.
+In addition to senior level rugby, the Forge is dedicated to fostering and promoting rugby at the youth, high school and collegiate levels.
+Currently, many players and alumni serve the area rugby community by coaching and administrating community programs at various levels, administrating Unions both locally and regionally, and by refereeing.
+The Forge is also actively seeking to expand youth and high school rugby programming within the City of Pittsburgh and its suburbs in addition to holding programming that benefits existing clubs as well.

-The Pittsburgh Forge Rugby Club is officially managed by its interim Board of Directors:
+The Pittsburgh Forge Rugby Club is officially managed by its Board of Directors:

 Official Business Address:

 Pennsylvania Corporation Entity Number: 6673264

 Membership shall be open to any person willing to contribute to the interests and goals of the Club and shall not be denied to any person due to age, race, religion, sex, disability, or national origin.
 All members agree to abide by the Club’s Bylaws.